macluky/IRAS/README.md

 ##CREDITS:

-* MacLuky with lots of tips from the forum
+* MacLuky with lots of tips from the forum.
+Could not have done it without the help

 ##LICENSE